RobinDoughnut/daclip-uir-tbh/experiments.md

 ### what happened?
-- I introduced a DeepNorm variant of the CLIP transformer and made it selectable via a new config field `block_type` (default remains "residual").
+- DeepNorm variant of the CLIP transformer and made it selectable via a new config field `block_type` (default remains "residual").
-- I enabled DeepNorm by default for ViT-B/32 in both trees.
+- Enabled DeepNorm by default for ViT-B/32 in both trees.

 What I changed
 - `universal-image-restoration/open_clip/transformer.py`: added `block_type` to `Transformer`, `VisionTransformer`, `TextTransformer`; if `"deepnorm"`, uses `DeepNormResidualAttentionBlock`.